Your best bet when beginning a new research paper is to start general and work your way more specific.

 Find answers to common questions, discover solutions to common problems, and more!

 Reference works (encyclopedias, bibliographies, dictionaries) are great for getting background information.
 Try these reference databases:

 Wikipedia (yes, it can be OK to use Wikipedia to gather ideas and names in order to start your research)

 As you find background material, keep a list of terms and keywords -- these keywords will be helpful to use later when you search for scholarly articles.
 Keeping a list of terms is also helpful for when you need to find alternate terms or synonyms.

-Try using a worksheet to keep track of terms, like this one:
+Tip: Try using a worksheet to keep track of related terms for your research, like this one: